merklejerk/flex-ether/README.md

       // Signs the transaction with this private key and sends it from the address
       // associated with it.
 Overrides 'from' option.
       key: String,
+      // Any extra hex-encoded data (usually contract calldata) to attach to the transaction.
+      data: String,
+      // The block number at which to perform the `call()` or `estimateGas()` at.
+      // Only used by `call()` and `estimateGas()`.
+Can be a block number, a
+      // relative offset from the highest block number, or a directive like
+      // 'latest' or 'pending'.
+      block: String,
       // Gas price to use, as a hex or base-10 string, in wei.
       // If not specified, calculated from network gas price and bonus.
       gasPrice: String,